geertjanw/ojet-training/README.md

 ### (b) Creating a Nested CCA Component

-We're going to reuse our CCA component inside a new CCA component, to provide a new view onto the same data.
+In this part, we're going to reuse our CCA component inside a new CCA component, to provide a new view onto the same data.

 1. Let's reuse the CCA component in a different module, e.g., in the Incidents module, which consists of the 'incidents.html' and 'incidents.js' file.
 In the 'incidents.js' file, reference the CCA component at the end of the 'define' block: